jessiepelosi/GOGetter/README.md

 ```
 blastx -num_threads $N_THREADS -evalue $E_VALUE -max_target_seqs $MAX_TARG_SEQ -db $BLASTDB -query $INPUTFILE -outfmt 6 -out $INPUTFILE.blast
 ```
+Output from the BLAST search will be `$INPUTFILE.blast`.

 The following options are available to change the BLAST parameters when calling the `GOgetter2.0.sh`:
 ```
 -t    Number of threads to use during BLAST sequence homology search (default: 1)